yiyuma/technical-tutorials/Spring/Hibernate.md

 **Java DataBase Connectivity (JDBC)** is an API for conncecting and executing queries on a database for Java.
 JDBC can work with any database as long as proper drivers are provided.

 **Relationship between Hibernate/JPA and JDBC** <br>
-Hibernate/JPA use JDBC to communicate with all database.
+Hibernate/JPA uses JDBC for all database communications.
 Hibernate/JPA <=> JDBC <=> Datebase. <br>
 Add JDBC connection info in the application.properties
 ```
-// Spring use JDBC to communicate with mySQL database
+// Spring use JDBC for mySQL database communication
 spring.datasource.url=jdbc:mysql://localhost:3306/student_tracker
 spring.datasource.username=springstudent
 spring.datasource.password=springstudent